Why issuers should rethink conventional fundraising methods

 Kacie wanted to see those founders thrive, but like most young people, she couldn’t risk investing speculatively with the small amount of savings in her account.

-“At the time, I didn’t have the disposable income to participate in alternatives.
+“At the time, I didn't have the disposable income to participate in alternatives.
 I did, however, have a meaningful 401(k) sitting at Morgan Stanley.
-Had I known about Alto, I would’ve rolled over my 401(k) and invested in

 a few of the WIN Lab companies through my IRA.”

-Kacie Connors
+Kacie Connors,

 Director of Issuer Relations at AltoIRA